Kristina01111000/Drws_site/README.md

   - teh logo is stuck as that image and im not sure why
   - ask him if he likes the one i took a screengrab of and then, if so, try editing the header in the code

-- had to redo the lesson chats tops b/c of the reset :(

-- go over getting started page changes